bastiW/event-ticket-plus-shortcode/readme.md

 This WordpressPlugin adds a shortcode to  Tribe Event Ticket Plus. https://theeventscalendar.com/product/wordpress-event-tickets-plus/

+# What it does

-It allows you to use a shortcode to display the ticket sale.
+It allows you to use a shortcode for the ticket sale.

 # Limits
 it only works if you have only one shared pool of tickets.